WICG/Realms-Initialization-Control/README.md

 ### [ShadowRealms](https://github.com/tc39/proposal-shadowrealm/)

-While both proposals address realms related concerns, the needs ShadowRealms and the RIC proposal answer are almost completely non-overlapping.
+While both proposals address realms related concerns, the needs ShadowRealms and the RIC proposal answer are orthogonal.

 According to the proposal, a ShadowRealm won't be considered a security feature due to how its design leaves it somewhat vulnerable to both [availability](https://github.com/tc39/proposal-shadowrealm/blob/main/explainer.md#%EF%B8%8F-availability-protection) and [confidentiality](https://github.com/tc39/proposal-shadowrealm/blob/main/explainer.md#%EF%B8%8F-confidentiality-protection) security aspects.